smidgedy/CTFd/README.md

 ## What's left to do

-- Request verification from Heroku team to use autoscaling perf dynos.
+- Request verification from Heroku team to use autoscaling perf dynos (Requested).

 - understand this fork https://gitlab.com/cybears/ctfd/-/tree/master/